lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The general public often assigns a positive connotation to the concept of symbiosis, referring to the first two categories.
 This is not always practical, for the type of interaction is often unknown at first.
 Hence, the time span of an interaction is a more robust approach.
-In this thesis, symbiosis typically refers to the first two categories; congruent with the general sentiment of the word, and to associations of an unknown category.
+In this thesis, symbiosis typically refers to the first two categories; congruent with the general sentiment of the word.
 The latter three categories are thought of as general ecological interactions rather than symbioses, in the context of this document.

 ## Symbiosis breeding

-The original premise of this PhD project included thoughts on symbiosis breeding.
+The original premise of this PhD project includes thoughts on symbiosis breeding.
 The organisms of choice here, are part of an obligate symbiosis focused on nutrient acquisition; specifically nitrogen.
 We reasoned that molecular pathways of host and symbiont would be intricately interconnected.
 Hence, any breeding efforts of the host plant should not be limited to the plant physiology and genomics, but include those of its symbiont.